 First and foremost, my name is Mentor.
 Yes, you heard that right, my name is like that, it is not my title.
 From time to time I do have a tendency to play the role of a mentor, which makes everything so confusing.
-I was born after three sisters and raised together with them in a tiny house in Prishtina, capital city of Kosovo, and there is a whole interesting story about that.
-But to cut it short, I was born into injustice, was violently kicked out of my house with my family by Serbian paramilitary force – which forced us to live in a refugee camp for sometime (will describe this story in another post).
-Fast forward, the war ended, Kosovo become an independed contry in 2008 and right after that I came to US as a high school exchange student in Apple Valley, California.
+I was born after three sisters, and raised together with them in a tiny house in Prishtina, capital city of Kosovo, and there is a whole interesting story about that.
+But to cut it short, I was born into injustice, was violently kicked out of my house with my family by Serbian paramilitary force – which forced us to live in a refugee camp for sometime (will describe this story in the next post).
+Fast forward, the war ended, Kosovo become an independent country in 2008, and right after that I came to US as a high school international exchange student in Apple Valley, California.
 If you do not know where Apple Valley is, I do not blame you!
-It is in between Los Angeles and Las Vegas, aka middle of nowhere dessert with no real apples, just tumbleweeds and freaking goat-heads.
+It is in between Los Angeles and Las Vegas, a.k.a. middle of nowhere dessert with no real apples, just tumbleweeds and freaking goat-heads.
 Lived there for 3 years, made some incredible friendships and discoveries about life and its situations.
-I was pursuing a associates degree in math and physics from Victorville Community college, and really fell in love with physics – and then i got to quantum physics and cosmology and my life morphed into one that questions not only what are stars and atoms made out of, but also who the heck is asking the question!?
+I was pursuing an associates degree in math and physics from Victorville Community college, and really fell in love with physics – and then i got to quantum physics and cosmology; and my life morphed into one that questioned not only what are stars and atoms made out of, but also who the heck is asking the question!?

 My dad was an electrical engineer and I was following his footsteps – as a lot of people tend to do.
 Nothing wrong with that, right?
 Wrong (at least for my case)!
 I had this moment that changed everything mid-way through my junior year electrical engineering program at Arizona State University (yes, i got out of the California desert to go to Arizona desert – story of my life).
-Witnessed, that some of my professors though brilliant, they were involved in the designing of the atomic bombs.
+Witnessing the fact that some of my professors though brilliant, they were involved in designing atomic bombs.
+This sounds like they are super smart, but the opposite is true.
 I thought, how can a person who has so much intelligence use that intelligence for destruction?
 Then I realized that in school we do not learn to use our intelligence for advancing humanity as whole, we just absorb tons of information, repeat and memoize instructions, and do last minute work.
 That moment I realized that this got to change!
 Schools should be places where students are going to educate their minds, but also cultivate loving kindness and compassion in their hearts.

 From that moment, I went ahead and got to start 5 student organizations at ASU, got to co-found two non-profit organizations, launched a movement at Arizona State University, and got to be a student senator representing students.
 All this while getting recognized with many awards and a student leader while I was finishing my engineering degree (mostly for my parents and for me to have a piece of paper).
 I told myself, I’m going to get a masters degree in entrepreneurship!
 Nothing could get in my way!!